georgeroth/js-minesweeper/README.md

-# refresher-intro
+# js-minesweeper

+A simple Minesweeper game using html, css and javascript.

-A project following along Boolean's Coding Week to dust off my coding a bit.
+This is following along Boolean's Coding Week in order to dust off my coding skills a bit.

 More info here: [https://boolean.co.uk/coding-week](https://boolean.co.uk/coding-week)